sofnom/HistoPathNCA_pipeline/README.md

 ## Data plotting
 Finally, scripts are provided for data visualization:
-1. data_plotting_nuclei.r
+1. data_plotting.r
-2. data_plotting_cells.r
-3. data_plotting_pigment.r
+2. data_plotting_pigment.r

-These three scripts create a .png file with boxplots showing the feature distribution by mutation statification for each object feature.
+These scripts create a .png file with boxplots showing the feature distribution by mutation statification for each object feature.
 For our paper, we plotted the nuclear and cellular data by patient BRAF mutational status.
-The input data is the "per_patient_nuclei_data_normalized.txt" file and a mutations.txt file including the patient ids and their mutational status.

 The script also generates a file with p-values comparing the two distributions using a Wilcoxon rank sum test.
+The input to this script is the data file with the normalized data by patient, a file including the patient ids and their mutational status and a string indicating if the objects are "nuclei" or "cells" to determine the output files.